JuliaClimate/IndividualDisplacements.jl/README.md

 ### Example

-This example reproduces an individual trajectory computed by the `MITgcm` (in fortran):
+This example reproduces an individual trajectory computed by `MITgcm` but using `Julia`:

 ```
-#import software
 using IndividualDisplacements

-#download data
 if !isdir("flt_example")
     run(`git clone https://github.com/gaelforget/flt_example`)
 end

-#run example
 (df,ref,sol)=IndividualDisplacements.example2()
 ```